jadahl/libinput/README.txt

 libinput is licensed under the MIT license.

+> Permission is hereby granted, free of charge, to any person obtaining a
-> Permission to use, copy, modify, distribute, and sell this software and its
+> copy of this software and associated documentation files (the "Software"),
-> documentation for any purpose is hereby granted without fee, provided that
-> the above copyright notice appear in all copies and that both that copyright
-> notice and this permission notice appear in supporting documentation, and
-> that the name of the copyright holders not be used in advertising or
-> publicity pertaining to distribution of the software without specific,
+> to deal in the Software without restriction, including without limitation
-> written prior permission.
-The copyright holders make no representations
-> about the suitability of this software for any purpose.
-It is provided "as
-> is" without express or implied warranty.
+> the rights to use, copy, modify, merge, publish, distribute, sublicense,
+> and/or sell copies of the Software, and to permit persons to whom the
+> Software is furnished to do so, subject to the following conditions: [...]

 See the [COPYING](http://cgit.freedesktop.org/wayland/libinput/tree/COPYING)
 file for the full license information.